[

 dressing of the wheel, a more stable platform (the machine is on a pallet so I can move it around the

-shop, and it's very wobbly) and perhaps things like letting the belt warm up for a little longer.
+very wobbly) and perhaps things like letting the belt warm up for a little longer.

 Practice, as they say, makes perfect. :)